 How to File a Lawsuit

 If you are unable to resolve a dispute, you may be able to find resolution by filing a civil lawsuit.
-Because most non-attorneys do not know how to file a lawsuit or build a credible case, seeking help from a lawyer is always advisable.
+Because most non-attorney do not know how to file a lawsuit or build a credible case, seeking help from a lawyer is always advisable.
 Personal injury attorney Joe Horrox provides counsel and representation to victims of negligent and wrongful acts in the greater Daytona Beach, FL, area.

 Joe Horrox has more than 30 years of litigation experience, representing plaintiffs seeking restitution from private parties, insurance companies, and business entities.
 Our firm offers contingency representation, which means we do not receive legal fees unless you receive a settlement or courtroom recovery.
 To schedule a free consultation, please call (386) 258-2121 or contact us online.